-- Students are expected to register online, via Banner Self-Service, accessible through the Colgate portal (portal.colgate.edu) or using the direct link www.colgate.edu/studentregistration, logging in with your Colgate network user name and password.
-Please see the Banner Self-Service information and instructions page for more information on registering via Banner Self-Service.You may also come to the office (126 McGregory) during or after your scheduled registration period if you need assistance.
+- Students are expected to register online, via Banner Self-Service, accessible through the Colgate portal (portal.colgate.edu), or using the direct link www.colgate.edu/studentregistration, logging in with your Colgate network user name and password.
+Please see the Banner Self-Service information and instructions page for more information on registering via Banner Self-Service.You may also come to the office (103 Lathrop) during or after your scheduled registration period if you need assistance.

 - Regardless of how you intend to register, you must meet with your academic adviser for registration advising and to obtain your registration PIN.
 You will not be able to register online or in the registrar's office without your PIN.
 If your faculty adviser is off campus (i.e. leading a study group or on leave), you should meet with the interim adviser designated by the department or the chairperson of your adviser's department.

-- During registration week the registrar's office will be open Monday - Wednesday from 6 p.m. to 8:00 p.m., in addition to regular business hours (8:00a.m.-noon, 1:00p.m.-4:30p.m.).
-If evening registration is required on Thursday, April 12, the registrar's office will be open that evening as well.
+- During registration (November 5-8) the registrar's office will be open Monday - Thursday 6 p.m. to 8 p.m., in addition to regular business hours (8:00a.m.-noon, 1:00p.m.-4:30p.m.).
+If evening registration is required on November 9, the registrar's office will be open that evening as well.

-- Students on a study group, approved program, or returning from another type of leave should refer to the e-mail sent from the registrar’s office on March 23.
+- Students on a study group, approved program, or returning from another type of leave should refer to the e-mail sent from the registrar’s office on October 19.
 The email includes detailed instructions on the registration options available to off-campus students.
 Students on a Colgate study group receive their PIN from the study group director.
-Students on approved programs or those returning from other types of leaves must contact their faculty adviser for their PIN well in advance of registration.
+Students on approved programs or those returning from other types of leaves must contact their faculty adviser directly for their PIN.

-- Prior to registration, you should verify your registration status for the fall 2018 term by checking Banner Self-Service.
+- Prior to registration, you should verify your registration status for the spring 2019 term by checking Banner Self-Service.
 If you have a hold on your record (e.g., accounts receivable hold, major hold, etc.), you will not be allowed to register until the hold is cleared.
 If you have questions or concerns about your registration status, please contact the registrar’s office.

 Web Registration Dates